Terms of Reference

 - Meeting frequencies and calling of meetings

-- The Committee shall meet at least twice a year, or as frequently a the circumstances dictate; and
+- The Committee shall meet at least once in every quarter or as frequently as the circumstances dictate; and

-- Additional meetings shall be scheduled as considered necessary by the Committee or Chairman of the NRC.
+- Additional meetings shall be scheduled as considered necessary by the Committee.
 The Chairman of the Committee shall call for a meeting if requested to do so by the Chairman of the Board or requested by another member of the Committee.

 - Quorum and participation

-- The quorum for the Committee shall be two (2) members and one of whom shall be an Independent Director.
+- The quorum for meetings of the Committee shall be two (2) members;

 - In the event the Chairman is unable to be present for a meeting, the members who are present at the meeting can appoint a Chairman among themselves to chair the meeting;